eihsu/intro-distributed-systems/PROPOSAL.md

 beneficial, and there are many good reasons why the front end has been emphasized for beginners (opportunities for artistic creativity, easily visible accomplishments).
-Here the goal is to give some exposure to the front end while retaining these same user-friendly qualities.
+Here the goal is to give some exposure to the back end while retaining these same user-friendly qualities.

 ## Pitch to Participants

-If you have ever saved a document to the cloud, or posted to a social media profile, then you have used a distributed system built from thousands of individual computers working together to process your transaction.
+If you have ever saved a document to the cloud, or posted to a social media profile, or deposited money in an ATM,then you have used a distributed system built from thousands of individual computers working together to process your transaction.
 Figuring out the right design to organize a system that can handle thousands of users per second, while surviving outages and other catastrophes, takes plenty of creativity, investigation, and experimentation.

-Whether you are a absolute beginner looking to get your feet wet with some programming, or an experienced professional who would like to learn more about back-end engineering and the joy of tinkering with algorithms to build better and better performance, this is the experience for you.
+Whether you are a absolute beginner looking to get your feet wet with some programming, or an experienced professional who would like to learn more about back-end engineering and the joy of tinkering with algorithms in search of ever-improving performance, this is the experience for you.
 Participants will use simple Python code to test their distributed system designs under different patterns of simulated traffic, and the experience is designed so that